bobosola/OSTerrain50-SimpleBinary/README.md

 Conceptually, an elevation is retrieved thus:

-* calculate which header grid section the elevation location is in
+* calculate the applicable header grid section
-* calculate which address placeholder holds the data location address
+* calculate which address placeholder in the grid section holds the data address
-* jump to the address placeholder and read the data address
+* jump to the address placeholder and read the data address as a u32
 * if there is no data address, then it's a 100% sea area so return 0
-* if there is a data address, calculate the offset in the data block for the exact location
+* if there is a data address, calculate the required offset in the data block for the exact location
 * add the offset to the data address and jump to that location
-* read the elevation data
+* read the elevation data as an i16 then multiply by 10

 The function ``read_elevations()`` in ``tests\common\mod.rs`` has examples of how to make the various calculations.